aashigupta0/html-assignment-1/README.md

-# This is html assignment-1
+# html assignment-1

-Create a webpage - Image Gallery using HTML.
-#Steps to run the webpage:
+# Steps to run the webpage:
+Download the project as zip file.
+Go to assign1 > webpage folder > imagegallery.html